ReverseAndBot/Snapchat-Bot/README.md

   - ***Existing and new customers have additional ways to receive direct responses.***

   [^1]: "SaaS" = Software as a Service = https://en.wikipedia.org/wiki/Software_as_a_service

 &nbsp;

+More about us (history, skills, other projects): https://github.com/ReverseAndBot/ReverseAndBot

+&nbsp;